 When someone leaves an organisation after 20, 30 or more years of service, a complex psychology is inevitably at play.
 Sensitivity is required to unlock, in a process of discovery, the spectrum of insights they have.

-This means that deep-dive, in-person interviews are required.
-Our experience with a large finance sector corporate is that people are more participative when the process is tailored both for the company and for them as individuals.
+This means conducting deep-dive, in-person interviews.
+Our experience with a large South African finance sector organisation shows that people share more freely when the process is designed around both the company and the individual.

 From risk to opportunity